50 Daily Success Habits For Exceptional People

-Their skill(s) are constantly analyzed, horned and refined.
-They identify core skills they’re lacking in and proceed to master them.
+Their skill(s) are constantly analysed, honed and refined.
+They identify core skills they’re lacking and proceed to master them.

 35. The habit of self-affirmation

 Every day, successful people build up that strength by affirming themselves using strong, definitive words such as “I earn…”, ” I am…”, “I achieve…” etc.

 36. The habit of Fearlessness

 Bravery has been defined as taking action despite the presence of fear.
 Successful people do this time and time again.

-37. The Anti Comfort Zone Habit
+37. The Anti-Comfort Zone Habit

 38. The habit of positivity/Optimism

 Positive energy helps you consider problems in a fix-it manner and build momentum.
-So get you some positivity.
+So, get you some positivity.